nafis-muktashid/Restaurant-Management/README.md

 Toy Project

-This is a toy project that uses the OOP concept in Python Language.
+This is a terminal based toy project that uses the OOP concept in Python Language.